haproxy/haproxy/doc/lua-api/index.rst

   Same that :js:func:`Channel.insert(channel, string, 0)`.

   :param class_channel channel: The manipulated Channel.
-  :param string string: The data to copied into incoming data.
+  :param string string: The data to copy in front of incoming data.
   :returns: an integer containing the amount of bytes copied or -1.

 .. js:function:: Channel.remove(channel [, offset [, length]])